TABLE OF CONTENTS:

 APPENDIX B - Terrain:

 The maps linked to this appendix show the terrain most commonly flown by gliders launching from and returning to 4S2.
 Useful landmarks are named to help orient pilots who are new to flying in the Hood River Valley.
-This appendix is a work in progress.
-Watch for more terrain maps to be added!
+For pilots with flight computers who wish to download a waypoint file to display these landmarks click here: Worldwide Turnpoint Exchange: Hood River.

 Click on the sections below to link to their corresponding maps.
 Note: These images are best viewed on a large screen.
 Viewing on a mobile phone is not recommended.